QSMxT/QSMxT/README.md

 3. Run the Neurodesktop container and open it in a browser window
 4. Start QSMxT from the applications menu in the desktop (*Neurodesk* > *Quantitative Imaging* > *qsmxt*)
 3. Follow the QSMxT usage instructions in the section below.
 Note that the `/neurodesktop-storage` folder is shared with the host OS for data sharing purposes (usually in `~/neurodesktop-storage` or `C:/neurodesktop-storage`).
-Begin by copying your DICOM data into a folder in this directory on the host OS, then reach the folder by entering `cd /neurodesktop-storage` into the QSMxT window.
+Begin by copying your DICOM data (or NIfTI data) into a folder in this directory on the host OS, then reach the folder by entering `cd /neurodesktop-storage` into the QSMxT window.

 ### Docker container